ChordEdit: One-Step Low-Energy Transport for Image Editing¶

 TL;DR¶

-Based on dynamic optimal transport theory, a low-energy Chord control field is derived to smooth unstable naive editing fields, achieving the first training-free, inversion-free, and high-fidelity real-time image editing for distilled one-step T2I models.
+Based on dynamic optimal transport theory, a low-energy Chord control field is derived to smooth the unstable naive edit field.
+This achieves training-free, inversion-free, high-fidelity real-time image editing for distilled one-step T2I models for the first time.

 Background & Motivation¶